-For its investment advisory services to the Fund, BFA is paid a management fee from the Fund based on a percentage of the Fund's average daily net assets, at the annual rate of 0.15%.
-BFA may from time to time voluntarily waive and/or reimburse fees or expenses in order to limit total annual fund operating expenses (excluding acquired fund fees and expenses, if any).
+For its investment advisory services to the Fund, BFA is paid a management fee from the Fund based on a percentage of the Fund's average daily net assets, at the annual rate of 0.10%.
+BFA has contractually agreed to waive a portion of its management fees in an amount equal to the Acquired Fund Fees and Expenses, if any, attributable to investments by the Fund in other funds advised by BFA or its affiliates through the termination date of the Fund.
+The contractual waiver may be terminated prior to the Fund's termination only upon the written agreement of the Trust and BFA.
+In addition, BFA may from time to time voluntarily waive and/or reimburse fees or expenses in order to limit total annual fund operating expenses (excluding Acquired Fund Fees and

+Expenses, if any).
 Any such voluntary waiver or reimbursement may be eliminated by BFA at any time.

 BFA is located at 400 Howard Street, San Francisco, CA 94105.
-It is an indirect wholly-owned subsidiary of BlackRock, Inc. ("BlackRock").
+It is an indirect whollyowned subsidiary of BlackRock.
 As of December 31, 2020, BFA and its affiliates provided investment advisory services for assets in excess of \$8.68 trillion.
 BFA and its affiliates trade and invest for their own accounts in the actual securities and types of securities in which the Fund may also invest, which may affect the price of such securities.

-A discussion regarding the basis for the approval by the Trust's Board of Trustees (the "Board") of the Investment Advisory Agreement with BFA is available in the Fund's Annual Report for the period ended October 31.
+A discussion regarding the basis for the approval by the Board of the Investment Advisory Agreement with BFA is available in the Fund's Annual Report for the period ended October 31.